To the left is a picture of what your skimmer box will look like once the

 skimmer box and into a large, mesh net.
 This net will trap any large debris

-fills up during the different seasons of the year.
-Dividing the mesh net half
+you get a feel for how often it fills up during the different seasons of the

-of the skimmer box from the pump half of the skimmer box is a black frame
+year.
+Dividing the mesh net half of the skimmer box from the pump half of

 the water up to the filter box.
+The check valve assembly only allows the

 In the picture to the right, the skimmer box lid is in the place where we're going to